innovationOUtside/oucb-config-generator/webapp_example.md

 As well as the web app specification, the application itself needs to be downloaded and installed during the `build` stage, and copied over to the deployed container via an `output block`.
 (Documentation for recommended output block weight ranges is available via the [`container-builder` documentation](https://docs.ocl.open.ac.uk/container-builder/v3/developer/output_block_weights.html).)
 Operating system packages required to run the application need to be installed in the `deploy` stage.
 Several utility environment path variables are also set.

+An initilisation script that is run at startup time to ensire any required directories, etc., are available is also provided in an external file.

 ```yaml
 # The Open Refine application is pre-built and only needs Java to be available in the deploy stage.
 # Required Java packages are thus installed as apt.deploy packages.